happybono/FinedustMonitorWithGPS/README.md

 * IEEE 802.11 b/g/n Wi-Fi technology.

 ### Battery life
-* Up to 16 hours of typical device usage.
+* Up to 35 hours (1 day and 12 hours) of typical device usage.
 * Testing consisted of full-time active use until complete battery discharge.
 * Wi-Fi was connected to a network.
 * Syncs data once every minute with PM 10.0 and PM 2.5 readings from the Nova PM (SDS011) Sensor, Temperature reading from the DS18B20 Temperature Sensor and GPS positioned reading values (longitude, latitude) from the GY-NEO6MV2 GPS Sensor.